Xetibo/ReSet-Doc/sections/result/plugin_system.typ

     )<dbus_crossroads_register>],
 )

-During implementation of this system, it was found that the DBus functions would not be able to be provided by the shared library.
+During the implementation of this system, it was found that the DBus functions would not be able to be provided by the shared library.
 Attempting to call functionality provided by shared libraries would result in the object not being available.
-The only way to solve this issue was to provide plugins with a reference to the crossroads DBus context, which would enable plugins to insert and register their own interfaces.
+The only way to solve this issue was to provide plugins with a reference to the crossroads DBus context, which would enable plugins to insert and register their interfaces.

 #subsection("Plugin Testing")
 Rust tests are handled by a specific test macro, this flag tells the compiler